internetstandards/Internet.nl/documentation/Docker-deployment-batch.md

 The server can be hardware or VM.
 Minimum is at least 2 cores, 4GB memory and 50GB storage.
 Recommended 4 cores, 8GB memory 100GB storage.
 Recommended OS is Ubuntu 22.04 LTS, but any recent Debian/Ubuntu should suffice.
 Other OS's may be supported but not tested or documented.
 You should have `root` access to the server.

 A fixed public IPv4 address is required.
-The address may be assigned to the server network primary interface.
+The address must be assigned to the server network primary interface.
 For example: `192.0.2.1`.

 A fixed public routed IPv6 address is required.
-The address may be assigned to the server network primary interface.
+The address must be assigned to the server network primary interface.
 For example: `2001:db8:abcd:1234::1/64`.

 IPv4 and IPv6 traffic may be firewalled.
 Outgoing traffic should not be filtered.
 For incoming traffic related packets should be accepted.
 Incoming traffic on port `80` and `443` can be IP filtered for additional access control.